 Lake Garda is the largest lake in Italy and lies between the Alps and the Dolomites.
 I flew to Venice and after a couple of nights in one of the world’s truly great cities, I hopped on a train and after a couple of nights in both Padua and Vicenza, I arrived at Desenzano del Garda.

 Desenzano Del Garda

 On the Southern end of the Lake is the popular town of Desenzano Del Garda.
 As I stepped off the train and exited the small station, I soon realised just how much the hill slopes down to the lake below.
-I was staying at the highly recommended, by me, Hotel Benaco, a charming 3* hotel offering a friendly welcome, stylish accommodation, and breakfast for a king!
+I was staying at the highly recommended, Hotel Benaco, a charming 3* hotel offering a friendly welcome, stylish accommodation, and breakfast for a king!

 From the Hotel and as you approach the town, you can swing by and visit the Castello (Castle) for terrific views over the town and lake.
 You could also check out the Roman Villa or Cathedral.
 Arriving lakeside and into the town, plenty of shops range from designer boutiques to somewhat tacky souvenirs.
 Beautifully appointed restaurants and trendy bars line the waterfront while three beaches attract the sun worshippers.
 There is also a weekly market every Tuesday morning.

 As with many of Lake Garda’s towns, there is a jetty where companies offer smaller personalised tourist boat trips around the lake plus there are scheduled ferry services to the other towns.

 The small town of Sirmione, built on a long peninsula, is considered by many to be one of the most celebrated towns on Lake Garda.
 I took the ferry from Desenzano del Garda, taking just 20 minutes and costing 4.50 euros one way.